 "Certainly we have some businesses that have applied that weren't able to get the funding because they didn't meet (requirements), and now we'll be able to call them and tell them that in fact they do have funding available."

-The province says businesses don't need to resubmit existing applications and those received previously will be reviewed under the new criteria.
+Applications received previously will be reviewed under the new criteria.

 In a statement, Liberal jobs critic Todd Stone urged the NDP government to eliminate the requirement that businesses must be at least 18 months old.

-Kahlon says the rule stands and businesses that apply by the new deadline must have been operating since last March, "so essentially anyone that had a business when the pandemic started can apply for this grant."
+Kahlon said the rule stands and businesses that apply by the new deadline must have been operating since last March, "so essentially anyone that had a business when the pandemic started can apply for this grant."

 B.C. is also offering up to $2,000 to be paid directly to professional service providers for businesses that need help creating a required recovery plan.